 Golden board comparison

 XJAnalyser can capture the values being driven onto the JTAG devices of a known good working board.
-These values can then be used to identify differences between boards exhibiting unexpected behaviour and a known good board.
+These values can then be used to identify differences between boards exhibiting unexpected behaviour and a known good reference board.

 JTAG Chain Debugging